jcotoBan/Splunk_Install/README.md

 *Splunk installation location is /opt/splunk, if prior to using this script you have Splunk on another location make sure to either delete or move it.

+*It only downloads the tgz files from the repo, if an option for other kind of bins would be useful, please let me know.

 # Contribute